 You also have to answer three questions from a list of pre-written questions.
 Here is where you get to show off your personality!
 Unlike Tinder you don’t have the opportunity to write a bio, so here is where you can show off your humor or what you’re looking for… plus, who doesn’t like talking about themselves!?

-Like Tinder, you can also share a guy with a friend if you think that they might be a better match!
+Like Tinder, you can also share guys with your friends if you think that they might be a better match!
 I like this because, unlike Tinder, you can glean a little more information about these people from the profiles.
 The “About” section is streamlined to list what really matters, and they can show their personality with their answers to the three questions that they decide to feature on their profile.

 I already mentioned a few of the features when I discussed my first impressions… but I digress, here are a few more:

-The profiles that you look through are stylized in a pretty specific way.
-At the top, you have their name and a photo.
-That photo is followed by an answer to one of those questions which are followed by a photo.
-Underneath that photo is all their basic information (think age, height, location, education, etc.).
+The profile section that you look through is stylized in a pretty specific way.
+At the top, you have their name and a profile photo.
+That photo is followed by an answer to one of those quizzes which are followed by a photo.
+Underneath these photos is all their basic information (think age, height, ethnicity, location, education, etc.).
 After that is another photo or two, another answered question, another photo, followed by another answered question and a photo.

 Your matches show up under the “Matches” tab.
-That’s where you can chat and get to know one another!
+That’s where you can chat and get to know other members.

 The last tab on the right is where you can edit your profile, find the FAQs, and upgrade your account.

-The membership upgrade for this site seems… like it might actually be… worth it… I know.
+The membership upgrade for this online dating app seems… like it might actually be… worth it… I know.
 Shocker right?